 I’m sorry to tell you this but not everything is everyone else’s fault.
 Are you over reacting?

 Sometimes when you have unresolved issues or hold your feelings in, you blow up more quickly.
 It could be the smallest thing that a person does, such as body language, tone of voice or even specific words that could be triggering something deeper in you.
 Maybe the way your teacher or boss talks to you triggers the way a highly critical parent would talk to you growing up.

 Recognizing if it’s “your stuff” helps you separate the person you’re dealing with and your own feelings.

 If you liked this post, share it with your friends.
 Remember to subscribe below to continue regularly getting posts like this one.

 Liza J Alvarado is a professional counselor in private practice.
-She serves Adolescents, Adults, and Spanish speaking families in the Bethlehem, PA area.
+She serves Adolescents, adults, and Spanish speaking families in the Lehigh Valley, PA area.